james-google/event-streams-dataflow/README.md

 ## Lab Exercise 4: [optional] Connecting a UI to event streams
 1. Open up a web browser and navigate to the developer console for your project.
 Click the **Cloud Launcher** link on the left side of the screen.

 2. On the Cloud Launcher screen, search for **LAMP**, and then choose **LAMP Stack (Google Click to Deploy)**.

-3. On the Cloud Launcher screen, search for LAMP, and then choose LAMP Stack (Google Click to Deploy).
-4. On the LAMP Stack screen, click the Launch on Compute Engine button.
+3. On the **LAMP Stack** screen, click the Launch on Compute Engine button.

-On the Click to Deploy LAMP Stack screen, leave all the settings as they are by default and click the Deploy LAMP Stack button.
+4. On the Click to **Deploy LAMP Stack** screen, leave all the settings as they are by default and click the Deploy LAMP Stack button.
 The deployment will take 2-3 minutes to complete.

-5. Once the server has been deployed correctly you will be brought to a page that says Your LAMP Stack deployment is ready.
-On that page you will see the External IP for your instance.
+5. Once the server has been deployed correctly you will be brought to a page that says **Your LAMP Stack deployment is ready**.
+On that page you will see the **External IP** for your instance.
 Click the external IP address which will bring up a prompt to enable HTTP traffic

-6. On the pop-up window, check the box to Allow HTTP traffic and click the Apply button.
+6. On the pop-up window, check the box to **Allow HTTP traffic** and click the **Apply** button.

 7. Connect to your instance by clicking the SSH link.
 8. An SSH window will open.
-In that window, navigate to the /var/www/html folder with the following command: ```cd /var/www/html```
+In that window, navigate to the /var/www/html folder with the following command: <br/>```cd /var/www/html```

 9. Authenticate within your GCE VM by entering: sudo gcloud auth login